Common Social Media Marketing Mistakes

 Not Engaging With Your Audience

-A common mistake made by many firms is that they will tend to post on social platforms but never directly engage with their audience.
+A common mistake made by many firms is that they tend to post on social platforms but have yet to engage with their audience directly.
 For instance, if you have a large fan base, it can be challenging to reply to all messages and comments.
 But we aren’t asking you to do that at all.
 For example, if you have a few words on Instagram, you can try to reply to your followers if they have any questions or like their comments to show your appreciation.

 5. Being Too Sales